What to Make of It:

 For more about Christ the Sun God, see "Sun God" and "Was He Christian?"
 To investigate Steiner's views on the Godhead, the nine ranks of gods, and the three divine hierarchies, see "God", "Trinity", and "Polytheism".

-To explore other subjects and issues, delve into The Brief Waldorf / Steiner Encyclopedia.)
+To explore other subjects and issues, delve into The Brief Waldorf / Steiner Encyclopedia.

 The title of this essay, "Summing Up", may be misleading, particularly for readers who leap to this page without having done a fair amount of preliminary research.
 I have not attempted to write a single, all-conclusive, all-encompassing summary of everything that appears elsewhere at Waldorf Watch.
 Nor have I attempted to frame a categorical, undeniable argument that will end all discussion.
 Rather, on this page I have tried to tidy up a bit, round things out a bit, and put things in some perspective.
 I have added some further evidence and analysis, but I do not offer these as — in and off themselves — the last word.
 (You might note, for instance, that "Summing Up" is not the final essay at this website.
 There's more to be said, just as there was a lot of ground to cover before arriving here.)

 Readers who, prior to reading "Summing Up," already knew a lot about Anthroposophy and Waldorf education, may find this essay useful.
 Others may be less well served.
 I have necessarily focused, here, on a few key quotations and pieces of information.
 Taken in context, these may prove enlightening.
 But no one should take "Summing Up" as a complete or, by itself, adequate discussion of Anthroposophy and Waldorf.
 I have not intended this essay to be a digest that tells the whole story or that even makes the most crucial arguments about the subjects discussed, so I urge you not to mistake it for that.
 If you decide you have not yet studied these subjects sufficiently to draw your own conclusions about them, I urge you to spend more time at other parts of Waldorf Watch, and I strongly urge you to visit other websites, those that criticize Rudolf Steiner's teachings and Waldorf education, and those that defend them.
-I list a number of these sites on the "Links" page.

 Certainly I encourage you to read books by Rudolf Steiner and his followers.
 Hear what they have to say, carefully considering the plausibility and persuasiveness of their work.